andrew/ultimate-awesome/README.md

 - [Awesome-ML-Model-Governance](https://github.com/visenger/Awesome-ML-Model-Governance) - This repository provides a curated list of references about Machine Learning Model Governance, Ethics, and Responsible AI.
 - [awesome-video-domain-adaptation](https://github.com/xuyu0010/awesome-video-domain-adaptation) - A comprehensive collection of awesome research and other items about video domain adaptation.
 - [awesome-circom](https://github.com/arnaucube/awesome-circom) - A curated list of repos related to Circom.
-- [awesome-holography](https://github.com/bchao1/awesome-holography) - A curated list of resources on holographic displays.
 - [awesome-coastal](https://github.com/chrisleaman/awesome-coastal) - A curated list of awesome resources for coastal engineers and scientists.
 - [awesome-meilisearch](https://github.com/meilisearch/awesome-meilisearch) - A curated list of awesome Meilisearch resources.
 - [offline-docs](https://github.com/naveennamani/offline-docs) - A collection of scripts to build offline documentation for your favourite frameworks/libraries.
 Simply search, copy/paste the commands and enjoy.